phoebeireland/codeinstitutemilestoneproject4/README.md

 ### Order Confirmation Page Design
 ![Wireframe of the Order Confirmation page](static/wireframes/orderconfirmationpage.jpg "wireframe of the Order Confirmation page for the site")

 This page displays the order summary to the user once their payment has been processed.
 The page is fairly simple, as the only contents present on the page is a summary list of the purchase that was just made.
-Due to the simplicity of the page and the function it was built to perform, the design for this page was also take directly from the Boutique Ado project.
+Due to the simplicity of the page and the function it was built to perform, the design for this page was also taken directly from the Boutique Ado project.

 ### Profile Page Design